- Computational Social Science

 - Interface Design and Ubiquitous Computing

 - Natural Language Processing

 - Network Science

 - Social Computing and Computer-supported Cooperative Work

 Online Ph.D. application is available through the Graduate School starting August 30.
 The Information Science Ph.D. application deadline is December 1, 2018 for the Fall 2019 admission.
 There are no Spring admissions.
 No preadmission application is required.
 Please direct all inquiries to: Graduate Program Coordinator Barbara Woske at firstname.lastname@example.org.

 Online Ph.D. applications are available through the Graduate School.
 No preadmission application is required.
 Important Note: Please do not send hard copy materials.
 This increases processing time.
-To complete the Graduate School application, you will need three recommendation letters and official GRE scores.
+To complete the Graduate School application, you will need three recommendation letters.
+Official GRE scores are recommended but not required.
 In addition, international applicants will need an official TOEFL or IELTS scores.
 All materials must be received by the field's deadline of December 1, 2018 in order to be considered for admission.
 If you believe your application can’t be considered without a particular document, please submit it electronically through the online application system.
 Start your application by creating an account.

 Statement of Purpose

 A successful statement of purpose will address the following topics: